microsoft/AdaptiveCards/source/nodejs/adaptivecards-designer/README.md

 This package allows you to easily integrate the adaptive cards designer into your own experiences.

+> ## Important breaking change in version 1.4 and later
+>
+> Before version 1.4, the `adaptivecards-designer` package embedded the `adaptivecards`, `adaptivecards-templating` and `adaptive-expressions` packages.
+This model didn't allow an application to use, say, a more recent version of `adaptive-expressions` library with the designer, and bug fixes in `adaptive-expressions` would always have to be accompanied with a new release of the `adaptivecards-designer` package.
+>
+> Since version 1.4, `adaptivecards-designer` doesn't embed any of those packages anymore, and it is the responsibility of the consuming application to explicitly load these packages.

 ## Usage

 There are two simple ways to consume the designer: CDN script reference or importing the module and using webpack.